 Chance Meeting is presented as a mostly piano-and-bass showcase, devoid of the Brief Encounter-referencing lyrics but no less haunting.
 There’s also a very brief but intriguing untitled instrumental piece, and the band breaks out into a spontaneous 1920s jazz-inspired improvisational jam during the recording of The Bob (Medley), Ferry’s conceptual song suite about the Second World War.
 It inexplicably manages to stitch together heavy metal thud, Roaring Forties party rave-up, piccolo solo, quiet piano poetry interlude, and back to metal thud again.

 If the tracks sound like work in progress, that’s because they are.
 Often it’s the between-song chatter that really puts you there, in that celebrated moment of creation.
 A sense of crystallising promise shines through these performances, much like the record itself, but it’s the rough edges that make the album what it is.
 The band announce that the future is now! and the future is Casablanca.
-Literally, in 2HB (To Humphrey Bogart – see, Prince didn’t invent that form of spelling after all).
+Literally, in 2HB (To Humphrey Bogart – see, Prince didn’t quite invent that form of spelling after all).
 A nervously tinkling piano, an impatient synth grunt, and they’re off at the gate.

 At this point in the Roxy timeline they’re are an appealingly ramshackle unit, with instruments crashing into each other in a real to unreal cacophony of textures; the end of Re-make/Re-model, with each player blurting a five-second instant improvisation on top of a Weimar glitter stomp, is probably the most obvious example.
 Sea Breezes, with its washes of abstract guitar static is achingly mournful, Bitters End’s evocation of a past-their-best barbershop quartet, moping over their martinis in some last-chance saloon.
 Above all, If There Is Something perches on an evolutionary branch of its own, metamorphosing from anomalous country-rock into a quasi-symphonic glühwein as Ferry lets rip with that unsettling nanny-goat vibrato that forbids ambivalence.